What causes couples to stop listening to each other?

 It was under these stresses and disconnections that I lost the big corp job after 4 months.
 Sure it was a serious blow, and I had a case against them for discrimination, but I knew we would recover.

-On top of everything she was going through personally and the festering anger at me the job loss without reasonable explanation was too much for her.
+On top of everything she was going through personally and the festering anger at me, the job loss without reasonable explanation was too much for her.
 She snapped.
 All the threats and complaints she had been lofting at me suddenly made 100% sense to her.
 I was an unreliable breadwinner.
 I was killing my opportunities through my edgy blog.
 And I was not changing into the person she wanted me to be, so… She was done.

-Within a few weeks we were negotiating a divorce rather than strategizing a rebirth of our love.
+Within a few weeks, we were negotiating a divorce rather than strategizing a rebirth of our love.
 I was unprepared for the revelation that she had been to an attorney to consider her options for divorce.
-I was blind sided.
+I was blindsided.
 Not because I was happy.
 No, I had been expressing my own dissatisfaction for the first time in our marriage.
 I was blindsided because I had no concept that our MARRIAGE was in trouble.
 I was still 100% committed to our marriage.
 And it was from that belief and joint agreement that I felt confident to stand up and state what I wanted in the relationship.

 When the other partner decides, however, there is very little the committed partner can do.
 The fracture has happened.
-The other person has declaired they are considering divorce.
+The other person has declared they are considering divorce.
 Then that option is forever on the table and could be used as leverage.
 I’m considering divorce if you don’t… If you won’t change, I’m going to divorce you.

 I was not what was making her mad.
 I was also not capable of making her happy, nor making her want to stay in the marriage.
 Once the “talked a lawyer to consider my options” card had been laid on the table, all bets were off.
 I had no more confidence that the solidity of our relationship was capable of withstanding some readjustments.

-It seems crass now to say it, but in the end I believe she just wanted me to go back and get the corporate job.
-It allowed her to freelance and spend time at the kid’s school being a volunteer.
+It seems crass now to say it, but in the end, I believe she just wanted me to go back and get the corporate job.
+It allowed her to freelance and spend time at the kid’s school as a volunteer.
 And when I declared that in the long run that was not going to be my path, that I would get the job but I was planning a move to something else, she was faced with the reality that I wanted her to contribute fully to our financial needs so that we could *both* live a more balanced life.
 That was enough to break up our family and seek greener pastures.